maxcom/lor-jamwiki/jamwiki-war/src/main/webapp/README.txt

 Once the configuration settings have been verified JAMWiki will create the admin user account, database tables (if using an external database), base properties, and default topics.
-Once configuration is complete JAMWiki redirects to the starting page, ready for use.
+Once configuration is complete JAMWiki redirects to the wiki home page and is ready for use.
 If any problems occur during installation please review the detailed installation instructions on http://jamwiki.org/wiki/en/Installation.
 If your problem persists please report it on http://jamwiki.org/wiki/en/Bug_Reports and include any relevant information from your log files with the problem report.